Courseiva

 Correct answer & explanation

-The Deny statement for HTTP overrides the Allow statement.
+The Deny statement for unencrypted access overrides the Allow statement.

-The correct answer is A because in AWS IAM policy evaluation logic, an explicit Deny always overrides any Allow.
-The policy includes a Deny statement that blocks access when HTTPS is not used.
-Since HTTP access from 10.0.0.6 triggers this Deny, it overrides the Allow statement that permits access from the internal IP range, resulting in denied access.
+In policy evaluation logic, an explicit Deny always overrides any Allow.
+The policy includes a Deny statement that blocks access when an unencrypted connection is used.
+Since unencrypted access from 10.0.0.6 triggers this Deny, it overrides the Allow statement that permits access from the internal network, resulting in denied access.

 Answer analysis